rmwc/rmwc/README.md

 # RMWC - React Material Web Components

-A React (15 / 16) wrapper for Material Design (Web) Components v0.32.0
+A React (15 / 16) wrapper for Material Design (Web) Components v0.34.0
 [https://jamesmfriedman.github.io/rmwc/](https://jamesmfriedman.github.io/rmwc/)

+RMWC is tested in all versions of React ranging from 15.5.x to 16.3.x;

 ## Recent updates